-Risky play is one hot topic right now.
-Parents, educators, researchers, administrators and kids all seem to have an opinion on what exactly risky play is and whether or not it has a place in a young child’s life.
-I recently spoke at the International Physical Literacy Conference in Vancouver and,, by far, the presentation that generated the most discussion was the one on Risky Play.
-And for the sake of our children’s health I couldn’t be happier that this topic is getting so much attention.
+Risky play was once a hot topic, now it’s become a norm.
+Parents, educators, researchers, administrators, and kids all seem to have an opinion on what exactly risky play is and whether or not it has a place in a young child’s life.

 “Risky play can be defined as a thrilling and exciting activity that involves a risk of physical injury, and play that provides opportunities for challenge, testing limits, exploring boundaries and learning about injury risk (Sandseter (2007; Little & Wyver, 2008).”
 But, and I want to be really clear here, it is not about encouraging or promoting injury nor is it about neglect or negligence.
 In fact, the whole idea is to develop strong, resilient adults that are capable of making safe and confident choices in life.
 Let me explain.

 Now, as a mom of 3, I know it is an enormous leap between understanding that risky play is important for my child’s development and actually being confident exposing my kids to risk.
 After all, it seems completely counterintuitive because my job as a parent is to keep them safe.
-But after much thought, I have come to realize that Risky Play is no different that any of the other difficult parenting topics that we all have to navigate.
-And similar to talking to your children about sex or drugs or bullying, talking to your kids about risk taking (in play or in life) involves education, patience and a whole lot of open communication.
+But after much thought, I have come to realize that Risky Play is no different than any of the other difficult parenting topics that we all have to navigate.
+And similar to talking to your children about sex or drugs or bullying, talking to your kids about risk-taking (in play or in life) involves education, patience, and a whole lot of open communication.

 First, I think it’s important to answer the question of “how much risk is too much?”.
 Vancouver researcher and mom of 2 Mariana Brusonni sums it up best.